JorgeEdson/design-patterns-with-c-sharp/README.md

 # Structure Patterns
 - **Adapter:** This pattern makes it possible to adapt the use of the same methods of different classes.
+- **Flyweight:** This pattern aims to improve performance by sharing similar characteristics without the need to instantiate new objects..